mia-platform/documentation/docs/fast_data/connectors/debezium_cdc.md

 docker exec -ti db2server bash -c "su - db2inst1"
 ```

 We also suggest creating a DB2 sample with `db2sampl` command as it has been done [here](https://www.ibm.com/docs/en/db2/11.5?topic=linux-testing-your-db2-community-edition-docker-image-installation-systems#taskt_create_SAMPLEdb__steps__1) to actually create some files that could be needed for later steps.
+This is just for test purposes and the sample database could (and should) be dropped after the test is concluded successfully.
 :::

 #### Database User and Permission Configuration